SugarAI-HQ/CopilotOne/sdks/js/README.md

-# SugarAI SDK for Web/React Apps
+# Copilot One Web SDK

 Supercharge your existing Web/React App with a Siri-like AI Assistant.